Devwares-Team/cdbreact/README.md

 * Suggest new features
 * Help us Improve our documentation with updates

-We truly appreciate us all and everyone who has contributed to this project, as we continue to use and imporove this project.
+We truly appreciate everyone who has contributed to this project.

-A massive thank you to everyone!
+Thank you!